Bilal0347/Bilal0347/README.md

-Here's a GitHub README for you that highlights your professional background, technologies you work with, and gives an overview of your skills.

----

 # Hi there 👋 I'm Bilal Ahmad Akbar

 I'm a passionate Software Engineer with a strong background in full-stack development and a current focus on frontend engineering.
 With experience across the MERN stack, TypeScript, React, and various testing and analytics integrations, I aim to deliver scalable and efficient software solutions.